Swifty Journey

 // .defaultIsolation(MainActor.self),

-// Approachable Concurrency flags:
+// All 5 Approachable Concurrency flags:

 .enableUpcomingFeature("NonisolatedNonsendingByDefault"),